DurhamARC/ManyFEWS/DEVELOPMENT.md

    (Follow the prompts to add a username, email and password.)

+10. Build the web assets using npm:

+    ```bash
+    npm run build
+    ```

+    (For development purposes you can run `npm run dev` to build the files on-the-fly whilst editing the JavaScript, but you should run `npm run build` before committing.)

 10. Run the django app in development mode (still in the `manyfews` directory):

     ```bash